-Summary: written and published @ Aug. ’14: This article deals with the issue of Christian nationalism, and what biblical principles are associated with this topic.
+Summary: Written and published Aug. ’14.
+This article deals with the issue of Christian nationalism, and what biblical principles are associated with this topic.
 As in all the articles, we look not for human reasoning, but we only want to discover, by the teaching of the Holy Spirit, the thoughts of God from His word.
 In God’s eyes, has there ever existed a Christian nation?
 We know that individual sinners believe the gospel and become Christians.
 An individual does not constitute a nation.
 In Christianity, all the individual believers are baptized by the Holy Spirit into the body of Christ, the church (I Cor.
 12:12-13).
 The question becomes, are there nations in the church?
 We soon discover, through Christian principles and the New Testament doctrine of the church taught by Paul, that the body of Christ was gathered by the Spirit of God sent down – gathered from out of the nations.
 In Christ, and therefore in the church, there are no Jews or Greeks (Gal.
 3:26-28) – there are no nations, no nationalities.
+The believer/church is not of this world, so it doesn’t have these relationships.
 Regardless of how man looks at things, God’s viewpoint always lines up with His word.
 Read further for a more detailed explanation.

-This question involves the understanding of biblical principles relating to Christianity and the doctrine of the church, as they apply to the concept of nationalism.
+This question as the title of our article involves the understanding of biblical principles relating to Christianity and the doctrine of the church, as they apply to the concept of nationalism.
 Many ministers, as well as many Christians proudly believe that America is a Christian nation.
+But this reasoning is only human.
 Unfortunately, from God’s perspective, a Christian nation has never existed in the entire history of Christendom.

 There is no doubt that America began as a nation under a great amount of Christian or Protestant influence.
 Biblical principles had to be a great effect on America’s forefathers.
 They seemed to see the importance of the people having a faith in a God of love, justice, and holiness.
 The thought of being ‘one nation under God’ was intended to be the basis of the government of the people, the general faith restricting and governing the behavior of the people in a democracy and republic.
 The intent was to have a people as a nation ‘under God’, and for God to have His way, or at the very least, for God to have His influence and say.